 Objective: To compare body size in local owl species.

-Have children work in small groups and give them a set of five Life-sized Owl Drawings.
-Have the children compare the heights of the five owls and arrange them in order of size from smallest to largest.
+Have children work in small groups and give them a set of five Life-sized Cardboard Owl Cutouts.
+Have the children hold up their owl cutouts and arrange themselves in order of owl size from smallest to largest.
 What is our smallest Northeastern owl?
 (Northern saw-whet owl.)
 What is our largest Northeastern owl?
 (Great horned owl.)

-Materials: for each group: set of five Life-size Owl drawings.
+Materials: for each group: set of five Life-size Cardboard Owl Cutouts.

 UPPER GRADES CHALLENGE: Sizing Up Owls (Grades 5-6)